Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 - 100% of your interest income is taxable.

-Depending on your taxable income and the province in which you reside, a significant portion of your P2P profits might be effectively wiped out by taxes, making it a less desirable investment than, say, select index funds that average 6% return or more that you can hold within your RRSP and TFSA.
+Depending on your taxable income and the province in which you reside, a significant portion of your P2P profits might be effectively wiped out by taxes, making it a less desirable investment than, say, select index funds that average 6% annual return that you can hold within your RRSP and TFSA.

 One Platform, Two Strategies